- Tropical Bog Plant

 - Increases Natural Filtration

-Orange King Humbert Canna has buttery-yellow blooms with splashes of orange and enhanced with apple green foliage.
-This is a very pretty flower and the plant grows to 4'.
+Orange King Humbert Canna has showy flowers featuring orange petals with splashes of yellow on the edges and apple green foliage.
+This is a very pretty flower and the plant grows to 4 - 5'.
 Orange King Humbert Canna has large leaves that resemble those of banana plants, and tall spikes of showy flowers, that bring a tropical feel to the summer garden.
+Sold in bundles of 2.

 Orange King Humbert Canna